RammasEchor/RammasEchor.github.io/Week_Pages/Week15_Jul.md

 ```

 Javascript has no way of knowing if `e` even has that method, so it just **tries it out with what is given**.
 The operation does not **formally specify** the requirements that its operands have to meet.

+## How to: Work at Google - Example coding/Engineering Interview

+Behavior:

+- Repeat the problem to the interviewer to make sure you understood it right.
+Inputs, outputs, anything: there is no dumb questions.
+- Really, repeat the questions, and ask even the most simple things.
+Maybe you assumed that you may not repeat numbers, and maybe it is possible and you just shoot yourself in the foot.
+- State the brute force solution first.
+- Practice coding in paper to ease yourself into writing code in the whiteboard.
+- Talk about your thought process.
+Talk, and explain your ideas, explain what you are doing, everything.
+- Outline the solution out loud before start coding.
+- Test the code in real time.
+- Think about edge cases.

+## Google Coding Interview With A Competitive Programmer

+This is an example of how not to loose your cool while presented with problems that you cannot solve.
+Try to do your best!
+Remember that for very hard problems, the interviewer is evaluating how you behave in the face of challenges, not looking for a perfect solution.

+## Conclusions

+This week I reviewed a lot of topics I had forgotten, and learned some new things!
+The first time I was those topics I hadn't have the experience I have now to understand them, so I saw them in a new light.
+Reading about SCRUM and KANBAN helped understand better the motivations behind adopting each workflow, and how self-organization is essential for doing a good job.
+Interviewers grade your communication and problem solving skills as much, or more, than knowledge.